kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 ## Local profile

-If you install Kyma locally on Minikube, Monitoring is deployed using an override with lightweight configuration to avoid high memory consumption and ensure stable performance.
+If you install Kyma locally on Minikube, Monitoring is deployed using lightweight configuration to avoid high memory consumption and ensure stable performance.

-When you deploy Kyma with a local profile, the override includes the following parameters and their values:
+When you deploy Kyma with a local profile, the override passes these parameters:

  Parameter  | Description |  Value       |
 |-----------|-------------|---------------|